sumhungyee/telegram_ai/README.md

 # telegram_ai
 This project is a spiritual successor of an older project: [Telegram_ai_gptq](https://github.com/sumhungyee/telegram_ai_gptq).
-Telegram_AI provides an AI-powered Telegram bot, optimised for local usage.
+Telegram_AI provides an AI-powered Telegram bot, optimised for local usage, using the exl2 quantisation format,  a format that has been proven to be [remarkably efficient](https://oobabooga.github.io/blog/posts/gptq-awq-exl2-llamacpp/).
 Supports web browsing question-answering as well as memory capabilities.
 Powered by Llama 3.

 # Installation Guide